 I closed the door behind me and locked it.

 Never taking my gaze off the hallway before me, I unzipped the uncomfortable boots and took them off.
 I held onto one of them, twisted around with the spiked heel in front in case I needed an impromptu weapon.
 Though I knew this was home and everything seemed fine, that heavy sense of dread was still clamped tight to my chest.
 I inched forward, listening for anything untoward.

 My hand went around the corner and switched on the kitchen lights.
 Brightness flooded the room and bled out into the living room over the open counter.

 I spotted a red flowing lava lamp on the coffee table.
 A shiver ran down my back.
 I didn’t own a lava lamp.
 Had someone broken in here while I’d been gone?
-Steering away from the thought, I quickly moved around the room and switched on every lamp then surveyed the place again.
+Steering away from the thought, I quickly moved around the room and switched on every light then surveyed the place again.
 The twinge grew into a yank between my shoulders as I noticed other little changes.